 The first twelve members of the Hall of Fame were inducted during the 1989 WBA Summer Conference.
-Since 1989, 122 outstanding broadcasters have been honored with Hall of Fame inductions (see listing here).
+Since 1989, 132 outstanding broadcasters have been honored with Hall of Fame inductions.
 Inductees are chosen each year from among nominations by WBA members.
 Broadcasters who have been inducted into the Hall of Fame include managers, personalities, engineers, reporters, educators and those broadcasting pioneers who were at once all of the above.
-The 2014 inductees will be: Ron Fruit, Ed Hutchings, Marv Nelles, David Sanks, and John Schermerhorn.

-In October, 1989, Alfred C. Sykes, then Chairman of the Federal Communications Commission, came to Wisconsin to formally dedicate a Hall of Fame display, including plaques honoring the inductees, at the State Historical Society of Wisconsin Library in Madison.
-In 2010, due to remodeling of the SHSW facility, the display was removed and is now in storage awaiting a suitable new permanent display site.
+In October 1989, Alfred C. Sykes, then Chairman of the Federal Communications Commission, came to Wisconsin to formally dedicate a Hall of Fame display, including plaques honoring the inductees, at the State Historical Society of Wisconsin Library in Madison.
+In 2010, due to remodeling of the SHSW facility, the display was removed and put in storage, awaiting a suitable new permanent display site.
 We are proud to announce that this year we finally found that new home for the permanent display, as on April 23, 2015, nearly 100 broadcasters (including many Hall of Famers) attended a wonderful dedication reception at the Hilton Milwaukee City Center.

-The Wisconsin Broadcasters Hall of Fame does have a permanent, virtual display at the online Wisconsin Museum of Broadcasting which debuted in 2009 at www.wisconsinbroadcastingmuseum.org where the Wisconsin Broadcasters Hall of Fame Gallery is one of our major attractions.
+The Wisconsin Broadcasters Hall of Fame also has a permanent, virtual display at the online Wisconsin Museum of Broadcasting which debuted in 2009 at www.wisconsinbroadcastingmuseum.org, where the Wisconsin Broadcasters Hall of Fame Gallery is one of our major attractions.